aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - **Fan-in**: **incoming dependencies** – the number of modules outside the component that depend on modules that are within the component.
 - **Fan-out**: **outgoing dependencies** – the number of modules inside this component that depend on modules outside this component.
-- Instability varies from 0 to 1.
+- Instability ranges from 0 to 1.
   **I = 0** indicates a maximally **stable** component, **I = 1 – unstable**.

 $$ Instability = {Fan–out \over Fan–in + Fan–out} $$